Walt Dated World

 Oscar: Sylvester Stallone film released April 26, 1991.

 Splash, Too: This made for TV movie was the very first thing filmed at the Studios on February 2, 1988.
+The Living Seas at Epcot was also utilized as a filming location.

 That's My Dog!